Monamoxie/monamoxie/README.md

  <!-- START Project 3 -->
   ### Flash Card
   <div><a href="https://github.com/Monamoxie/flash-card" target="_blank"><img src="assets/logo-flash-card.png"></a></div>
   <div>A powerful command line application for managing and practicing flash cards.
-Written in PHP with CLI authentication capabilities, it is portable, fully dockerised and easy to setup.
+Written in PHP with CLI authentication capabilities, it is portable, fully containerised and easy to setup.
   </div>

   <h6> Built using: 🚀 </h6>